Sampling of Programs/Presentations/Retreats

 - Spiritual Direction (offered only in the Scranton, PA area or during directed retreats)

-- A Sampling of Day/Weekend programs (below)
+- A Sampling of programs and retreats (below)

 Note: These generally include prayer, input from the presenter, times of stillness and personal reflection, reflection material, and sharing and conversation, according to the needs of the group.
 There are other themes available in addition to this beginning list.
 Specific themes can also be developed according to the needs and desire of your group.